skyvers/Aged-care/tutorial/chapter3.md

    ![Maven](../doc_src_img/chapter5/9.jpg "Maven")

-3. Set your root directory (Folder wwhere you cloned your git repository to in the previous section) and click on Finish
+3. Set your root directory (Folder where you cloned your git repository to in the previous section) and click on Finish

    ![Root](../doc_src_img/chapter5/10.jpg "Root")